jeffc222/Chronic_Condition_Trends_BRFSS_Project/README.md

   * **Population Group:** Overall
   * **Measure Type:** Crude Prevalence

-Common Table Expressions (CTEs) were used to organize intermediate transformation steps, and a pivot operation using (MAX(CASE WHEN...)) reshaped the data from long to wide format, with a column for each health condition.
-A self-join was performed to calculate prior-year values and year-over-year (YoY) percentage changes.
+**Common Table Expressions (CTEs)** were used to organize intermediate transformation steps, and a **pivot operation using (MAX(CASE WHEN...))** reshaped the data from long to wide format, with a column for each health condition.
+A **self-join** was performed to calculate **prior-year values** and **year-over-year (YoY) percentage changes**.
 The resulting table was sorted by year and state to support trend analysis and exported to Google Sheets for final processing.

 [View SQL queries](work/sql_queries.sql)